bluekitchen/btstack/README.md

 On larger systems, BTstack provides a daemon that connects to a Bluetooth module.
 Multiple applications can communicate with this daemon over different inter-process communication methods.

-BTstack supports the Central and the Peripheral Role of Bluetooth 4.2 Low Energy specification.
+BTstack supports the Central and the Peripheral Role of Bluetooth 4.2 Low Energy specification incl.
+LE Secure Connections, LE Data Channels, and LE Data Lenght Extension.
 It can be configured to run as either single-mode stack or a dual-mode stack.

 BTstack is free for non-commercial use.
 However, for commercial use, <a href="mailto:contact@bluekitchen-gmbh.com">tell us</a> a bit about your project to get a quote.